Citation, DOI & article data

 Splenosis is a benign entity, with the greatest importance being the need to distinguish them from more sinister pathology.
 However, it is also important to note that any pathology that can develop in a normal spleen can also arise within the splenic tissue foci.

 They are typically rounded or sessile nodules, and have density and enhancing characteristics similar to the rest of the spleen, or expected density of the spleen if there has been a splenectomy.

 Signal characteristics are similar to normal spleen 2:

 - T1 C+ (Gd): heterogeneous enhancement

 Tc-99m sulfur colloid scan

-When Tc-99m sulfur colloid fails to confirm the presence of splenic tissue, Tc-99m-tagged heat-damaged RBC scan (Tc-99m-DRBC) with autologous erythrocytes remains the gold-standard of imaging, being capable of specifically proving splenic tissue 6,8.
+When Tc-99m sulfur colloid fails to confirm the presence of splenic tissue, a Tc-99m-tagged heat-damaged RBC scan (Tc-99m-DRBC) with autologous erythrocytes remains the gold-standard of imaging, being capable of specifically proving splenic tissue 6,8.

-Splenosis should not be confused with polysplenia or accessory spleens (splenunculi), which are congenital in origin and retain arterial supply from the splenic artery.
+Splenosis should not be confused with polysplenia or accessory spleens (splenunculi), which are congenital and retain arterial supply from the splenic artery.
 They are also composed of normal splenic tissue.
 Depending on their location they may appear to be arising from various organs, and thus mimic malignancy.

-The differential diagnosis for soft tissue nodules includes
+The differential diagnosis for soft tissue nodules includes:

 - 1. Mortelé KJ, Mortelé B, Silverman SG.
 CT features of the accessory spleen.
 AJR Am J Roentgenol.
 2004;183 (6): 1653-7.
 AJR Am J Roentgenol (full text) - Pubmed citation